mamunm/MatGNN/README.md

 # MatGNN: Graph Neural Network Library for Materials Science Research

-A python library written in pytorch lightning for training GNN for materials science research.
+> A python library written in pytorch lightning to train GNN for materials science research.

 Besides functionality to perform a typical GNN training, MatGNN's highlights are: